Prop guns spark debate after cinematographer's death on set | Entertainment

 "Protocols aren't enough," Pallaziol told Reuters.
 "Someone has to be really afraid at every given moment that the gun is going to go off, and when they see that it's pointed in the wrong direction, to yell bloody murder before something happens."
 Ken Sonkin, a performing arts professor at the University of San Francisco and a stage combat specialist, said the sensory effects from firing blank rounds are hard to replicate with sound effects.
 But he added that Hutchins' death may give directors pause https://www.reuters.com/world/us/hollywood-remembers-cinematographer-halyna-hutchins-immense-talent-2021-10-22/#:~:text=Oct%2022%20(Reuters)%20-%20A,Baldwin%20on%20a%20movie%20set.

-"I do think it will ask those of us who work in the industry to reinvest in our safety procotols and maybe reexamine them," Sonkin said.
+"I do think it will ask those of us who work in the industry to reinvest in our safety protocols and maybe reexamine them," Sonkin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)